 Everyone in the chat can check the pinned message list to see their tasks and other items on the to-do list.

-There’s another benefit with using pinned messages, especially in a crowded channel.
+There’s another benefit to using pinned messages, especially in a crowded channel.
 When users click on a pinned message, Slack opens the entire message thread, where they can respond to any comments or share updates on the task.

 Here’s how you can create Slack to-do lists using pinned messages.